Skip to main content

 Merchant

-Swan account holders who have been approved to accept payments from their customers using Swan.
+Swan account holders who are approved to accept payments from their customers using Swan.

 Payment